Steal Our 5 Cold Email Templates (Inspired by an Email Expert)

 Marketing should only offer advice on length, content, layout.
 Sales should own the core strategy and message, and they should never settle for a response rate below 25%.”

 Kyle and I know that it’s easier said than done.
-What we have for you here will get you as close as possible to improving your cold outreach—five FREE proven cold email templates!
+What we have for you here will get you as close as possible to improving your cold outreach—10 FREE proven cold email templates!

 In this post, we’ll cover five cold email templates we empower our users (salespeople) with to help them increase their sends and response rates.
 And we’ll tell you how to use each template.